Klages/AmmoTracker/README.md

 All generated data (price JSONs, shop URLs) is stored in the `shared-data` Docker volume (`/app/data`).
 This ensures that your data remains persistent even after restarting or updating the containers.

+## 🤖 CI/CD Workflow

+This repository includes a fully configured **GitHub Actions** workflow (`docker-publish.yml`).
+Every time code is pushed to the `master` branch, the workflow automatically:
+1. Builds the latest `web` and `worker` Docker images.
+2. Publishes them to the GitHub Container Registry (`ghcr.io/klages/...`).
+3. Updates the `docker-compose.yml` file with the latest image tags.

+**If you fork this repository**, you will need to update the `USERNAME` and `IMAGE` environment variables in `.github/workflows/docker-publish.yml` and `docker-compose.yml` to point to your own GitHub username!

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.